cyberark/conjur/apidocs/src/replace_policy.md

-### Load a Policy [PUT]
+### Replace a Policy [PUT]

-Loads or replaces a [Conjur Policy](https://try.conjur.org/reference/policy.html) document.
-Policy objects that already exist on the server but are not explicitly specified in the new Policy file are deleted.
-The caller must have `update` privilege on the Policy.
+Loads or replaces a [Conjur Policy](/reference/policy.html) document.

+Any policy data which already exists on the server but is **not** explicitly specified in the new Policy file **will be deleted**.

+**Permissions required**

+`update` privilege on the Policy.

 #### Example with `curl` and `jq`

-Supposing you have a Policy to load in `/tmp/policy.yml` (such as the sample one provided below)
+Suppose you have a Policy to load in `/tmp/policy.yml` (such as the sample one provided below).
+The following command will load this as the "root" policy, replacing any other data that may already be in this policy:

 ```
 curl -H "$(conjur authn authenticate -H)" \